manywho/ManyWho_Flow_SDK_Java/sdk-services/src/main/java/com/manywho/sdk/services/README.md

 #### configuration

-This contains the interfaces and logic specific to easily creating and using Configuration Values.
+This contains the interfaces and logic specific to easily creating and using Configuration Settings.

 #### controllers